Stanislav-Perchenko/lists-pagination-demo/readme.md

-The main "app" module contains launcher screen and demo framework for the paginated lists, which includes: demo activities (BaseDemoActivity, ListPaginationDemoActivity, RecyclerPaginationDemoActivity);
+The main "app" module contains launcher screen and demo framework for the paginated lists, which includes: demo activities (*BaseDemoActivit*, ListPaginationDemoActivity, RecyclerPaginationDemoActivity);
 demo adapters (MyListInnerAdapter, MyPaginatedRecyclerAdapter);
 test data source (ListItemModel, PaginatedPresenter, DelayedDataSourceEmulator, CommunicationErrorEmulator).

-This project also demonstrates the implementation of MVP application architecture pattern (see combination of LauncherActivity+LauncherActivityPresenter+LauncherScreenView and ListPaginationDemoActivity+RecyclerPaginationDemoActivity+IPaginatedListView+PaginatedPresenter)
+This project also demonstrates the implementation of MVP application architecture pattern see combination of:
+- LauncherActivity+LauncherActivityPresenter+LauncherScreenView
+- ListPaginationDemoActivity+RecyclerPaginationDemoActivity+IPaginatedListView+PaginatedPresenter)

 It also demonstrates using of the Android Data binding library:
-- LauncherActivity + activity_launcher.xml;
+- LauncherActivity + activity_launcher.xml
 - LauncherAdapter + layncher_list_item.xml